 We look forward to meeting you and welcoming you to our ohana.
 Should you have any questions or concerns along the way, don't hesitate to send us an email.

 Hawaii Island is the largest of the Hawaiian Island Archipeligo and remains a vast expanse of lava land but for the few settled areas and similar to most small towns and rural area, does not have convenient public transportation to residential areas.
-Thus we strongly recommend that our guests rent a car and encourage them to make an advanced reservation to insure availability upon their arrival.
+Thus we strongly recommend that our guests rent a car as we are not within comfortable walking distance of public transportation or conveniences and encourage them to make an advanced reservation to insure availability upon their arrival.

 Courtesy and consideration are always paramount.
+As is a tradition in Hawaii, we do not wear shoes in the house.
 Smoking, outdoors only please.
 Alcohol in moderation of course, but please let us know if you need wine glasses or ice.

-We are a pet household with two small friendly dogs on the premise, two fish ponds and exotic birds in the garden.
-We might very well consider a guest traveling with a smaller sized pet also.
+We are a pet household with three small friendly dogs on the premise, two fish ponds and exotic birds in the garden.

 Hawaii became my home in the 1960s and I have lived in on the Big Island since 2000.
 Hilo is home to the MERRIE MONARCH FESTIVAL, a huge international Hula competition that is held every April.